Work Visas UK

 • the applicant must be studying a full-time course of study leading to the award of a PhD with a higher education provider which has a track record of compliance; and

-• the Certificate of Sponsorship must have a start date no earlier than 24 months after the start date of that course.
+• the Certificate of Sponsorship (CoS) must have a start date no earlier than 24 months after the start date of that course.

-Under condition B, it is possible for a student to switch into skilled worker visa even if they have not fully passed the degree course as long as the application is submitted within 3 months before the course completion date and the job start date in the Certificate of Sponsorship (CoS) is after the course end date as given in the Confirmation of Acceptance for Studies (CAS).
+Under condition B, it is possible for a student to switch into a skilled worker visa even if they have not fully passed the degree course as long as the application is submitted within 3 months before the course completion date and the job start date in the Certificate of Sponsorship (CoS) is after the course end date as given in the Confirmation of Acceptance for Studies (CAS).

 The applicant applying for switching from a student visa to a skilled worker visa from inside the UK must fulfil the following requirements as set out in Appendix Skilled Worker of the Immigration Rules:

-Points Requirement: The applicant must score 50 points from mandatory non-tradeable points and score at least 20 points from tradeable points.
+Points Requirement: The applicant must score 50 points from mandatory non-tradeable points and at least 20 points from tradeable points.

 Applicant's Age: To switch from a student visa to a skilled worker visa, the applicant must be 18 or over at the date of application.

-Course Completion Requirement: An applicant who is applying to switch from a student visa to a skilled worker visa must fulfil one of Conditions A, B, or C as set out in Appendix Skilled Worker of the Immigration Rules.
+Course Completion Requirement: Applicants applying to switch from a student visa to a skilled worker visa must fulfil one of Conditions A, B, or C as set out in Appendix Skilled Worker of the Immigration Rules.

-Suitability Requirement: The applicant must not fall for refusal under Part 9: grounds for refusal.
+Suitability Requirement: The applicant must not fall for refusal under Part Suitability of the Immigration Rules.

-Written Consent From The Official Sponsor: An applicant applying for switching from a student visa to a skilled worker visa who received an award from a Government or international scholarship agency during 12 months before the date of application covering both fees and living costs for study in the UK must have provided written consent to the application from that Government or agency.
+Written Consent From The Official Sponsor: An applicant applying for switching to a skilled worker visa, who has received an award from a Government or international scholarship agency in the 12 months before the date of application, which covers both fees and living costs for study in the UK, must have provided written consent to the application from that Government or agency.

-Financial Requirement: If the applicant is applying to switch from a student visa to a skilled worker visa and has been in the UK with permission for 12 months or longer on the date of application, they will meet the financial requirement and do not need to show funds.
+Financial Requirement: If the applicant is applying for permission to stay and has been in the UK with permission for 12 months or longer on the date of application, they will meet the financial requirement and do not need to show funds.

 If the applicant has been in the UK for less than 12 months on the date of application, either: